Murray River Adventure Trail

 This is a complex and geographically large-scale project.
-Subject to on-ground conditions, the outcomes of assessments and any public health directions that may be in place, the following key dates are projected for the project.
+Subject to on-ground conditions, the outcomes of assessments and construction industry conditions, the following key dates are projected for the project.

 Early 2023: planning approvals and detailed design work complete.
 Early works to commence at identified sites

 2024: Completion of priority elements of Stage One of the trail from near Picnic Point in Barmah National Park to Koondrook

 Recent flooding has created some delays in planning.
 This timeline will be updated as the project progresses.